 If you’ve got a junk car on your hands, don’t try selling it to a private buyer or dealership.
 That’s just a waste of time, as they won’t be interested.
 Instead, call Rusty’s Auto Salvage.
 We’re the best junk car buyer in the country, and we work nationwide.
 Visit our website to find out how much your junk car is worth!

-Torres - Huntington, WV
+Stephanie - Huntington, WV